 You may experience a perineal tear, which could be sutured by your midwife or doctor.
 You might also have an episiotomy, if necessary, while pushing.
-An episiotomy is a procedure in which a small incision made in the second stage of labor to quickly enlarge the opening for the baby to pass through.
+An episiotomy is a procedure in which a small incision is made in the second stage of labor to quickly enlarge the opening for the baby to pass through.
 It should only done in an urgent situation to make the opening wider for the baby.
-The incision is done at a 90 degree angle of the posterior perineum and sutured after.
-This will help in the delivery of your baby and prevent large irregular tears of vaginal walls.
+The incision begins at the posterior fourchette and travels laterally, right or left, at a 45 to 60-degree angle to avoid injure to the anal spincture muscles.
+This will help in the delivery of your baby and prevent large irregular tears of vaginal walls (8).

 - What Happens To Your Cervix During Birth Or Labor?

 - Perineal Tear: Is It Common During A Vaginal Birth

 - Baby Birth Positions And How To Correct Them?